 Top Old French Girl Name: Marie

 Jeanne was popular from 1900 to 1910.
 With other 1.6 million girls named Jeanne over the course of ten years, this name was actually popular since the 13th century!
 Jeanne is the female version of the name John, so it has a lot of history and biblical connotations.
-Jeanne is French for Joan, so the heroine we know as Joan of Arc was actually Jeanne d’Arcy in France.
+At any rate, Jeanne is French for Joan, so the heroine we know as Joan of Arc was actually Jeanne d’Arcy in France.

 If you are looking to give your child a strong girl name, look no further than to name her one of the strongest names in French history, Jeanne.

 Marguerite is elegant and poignant and with almost a million little girls given this name over the course of 1900 to 1910, it’s no secret it is a well-loved name.
 Meaning pearl or daisy, Marguerite is a classic name.
 It also means Margaret in English.

 The feminine version of Germain, Germaine is a beautiful name and is also used as a gender neutral name in the United States.
 Nice, timeless but has a modern flair, Germaine is the perfect name for your little girl.
 We see Germaine had its popularity from 1900 to 1909 and had almost 87000 people name their child Germaine across France.

 This strong girls name was popular in the early 1900s!
 From 1900 to 1904, Louise was the fifth most popular name for baby girls in France.
 This French girl name means “famous warrior” and is the feminine form of Louis.
 Louise was a very popular name, given to many former kings of France.
 Louise is a perfect old French name that deserves some light again!
 With over 73000 people in France naming their child Louise from 1900 to 1904, we can tell why this was such a popular old French girl name.